breach-report/breachreport-api/README.md

 ## Contact

-If you need help integrating with Breach Report API or need additional information, don't hesitate to contact us on:
+If you need help integrating with Breach Report API or need additional information, feel free to contact us on:

 * Telegram
 * Stackoverflow